Apply for a passport for foreign nationals

-The Immigration Service can refuse to issue a convention passport or alien’s passport if:
+The Immigration Service can refuse to issue or revoke a convention passport or alien’s passport if:

-- you previously have been issued multiple replacement convention passports or alien’s passports within a period of a few years
+- you have been issued multiple replacement convention passports or alien’s passports within the last few years because you lost your passport,

-- the Immigration Service decides that issuing you a passport would pose a threat to national security or the public order, or otherwise not be in the Denmark’s best interest
+- we decide that issuing you a passport would pose a threat to national security or the public order, or otherwise not be in Denmark’s best interest, or

-If the Immigration Service refuses to issue you a convention passport or alien’s passport because you have been issued multiple passports within a period of a few years, you will be barred from holding a passport for a period of five years, unless there are exceptional reasons for issuing you a new passport.
+If the Immigration Service refuses to issue you a convention passport or alien’s passport you will be barred from holding a passport for five years, unless there are exceptional reasons for issuing you a new passport.
 Such reasons include: the death or serious illness of an immediate family member living abroad, or planned work-related travel that would be particularly disruptive to your work, or result in substantial financial loss for you or your employer, if not completed.
-In such cases, you can be issued a passport valid for the specific travel.
+In such cases, you can be issued travel documentation that will be valid for the specific trip.

 Travel restrictions for refugees